(For the 2008 Perfume Retrospective, please see yesterday's post)

 Chanel Beige- (part of the Les Exclusifs range and only available from Saks flagship in the city).
 The first time I tried it, I commented that it just doesn't go with my hair.
 It was too floral, too Chanel, too Upper East Side.
 Totally not me.
 It's still isn't, but I sort of get it now.
 Apparently, Muffy Sloan-McPrep has been skipping some Junior League meetings because she's having steamy randezvous with her tennis instructor.
 And she's invested in some killer shoes.

-Champaca Absolute (Tom Ford Private Blend)- I didn't expect to like this one.
-A biggish floral with some fruit in it (plum?) is not my normal thing.
-But like many of the other ones in the line, it melds with my skin and becomes smooth and musky (in a good way).
-It doesn't screech or does weird gestures, so while I probably don't need to have it (unlike Tobacco Vanille and Purple Patchouli), I would wear it happily if the stork drops it at my door (what? storks bring the oddest things to this house).
+Champaca Absolute (Tom Ford Private Blend)- I didn't expect to like this one, let alone love.
+A biggish floral with some fruit in it (plum?) is not my everyday thing.
+But like many of the other Tom Ford perfumes, it melds with my skin and becomes smooth and musky (in a good way).
+It doesn't screech or does weird gestures, so while I probably don't need to have a bottle, I would wear it happily if the stork drops it at my door (storks bring the oddest things to this house).

 Fleur de Liane (L'Artisan Parfumeur)- I really shouldn't have bothered with this one, as it's everything I hate.
 A sheer green aquatic with more than a hint of melon.
 I don't always assign colors to scents, but this one is a poisonous, radioactive aqua.
 While Fleur de Liane is a Bertrand Duchaufour creation, I can practically hear Jean Claude Ellena cackling behind the scene.